I grew up in a home where when things broke, they stayed broken.

 Empty the drawers.
 Reach for help.

-And choose something better than just getting by.
+Choose something better than just getting by.

 Choose made fully new.